 The land has now transferred to Parks but with no maintenance budget attached so there is no money to complete any improvements.
-The access points to Woodminton Drive are official rights of way and officers are investigating the option of completely blocking or restricting the pathway in width so that only pedestrians can use them.
-Note and put into outstanding issues table until funding is identified.
+The access points to Woodminton Drive are official rights of way.

+Richard Smail explained that the report stating that officers are investigating the option of completely blocking or restricting the pathway in width was an error and that officers are not proposing to block the path.